 The Company is exposed to premium risk, that is, the risk that premiums are insufficient to cover the value of claims made; and reserve risk, the risk that on-going claims are settled at a higher value than previously expected.
-The majority of the Company's material underwriting risk exposure comes from the Italian Medical Malpractice account, which represented the largest class of business during 2017.
-This class is a form of casualty insurance, and the underlying claims exposures can take a long time to properly realise, hence there is a material risk of adverse reserve development on all current and prior underwriting years where AEL underwrote Medical Malpractice policies.
+The majority of the Company's material underwriting risk exposure comes from the Italian Medical Malpractice account, which represented the largest class of business during 2018.
+This class is a form of casualty insurance, and the underlying claims exposures can take a long time to fully develop, hence there is a material risk of adverse reserve development on both current and prior underwriting years where AEL underwrote Medical Malpractice policies.
 The SCR quantifies the potential for adverse development as part of the calculation of the premium risk and reserve risk calculation.
-An additional component of the SCR which is driven primarily from the Company's Medical Malpractice account is the SCR component for catastrophe risk.
-Although the Company believes that the Medical Malpractice account, and its other lines of business, are exposed to limited catastrophe risk, due to the treatment and classification of the Medical Malpractice account within the SCR calculation the Company receives a disproportionally high capital charge for Catastrophe Risk.
+An additional component of the SCR which is driven primarily from the Company's Medical Malpractice account, and its other lines of business, are exposed to limited catastrophe risk, due to the treatment and classification of the Medical Malpractice account within the SCR calculation the Company receives a disproportionally high capital charge for Catastrophe Risk.

-AEL's underwriting risk exposure is concentrated in the Medical Malpractice class of business.
-Around 40% of the Company's premium is attributable to this class, as well as around 68% of the Company's total claims reserves.
+AEL's underwriting risk exposure is concentrated in the Medical Malpractice and Legal Expenses classes of business.
+Around 21% of the Company's premium is attributable to Medical Malpractice, as well as around 57% of the Company's total claims reserves and 11% of total losses.
+Around 8% of the Company's premium is attributable to Legal Expenses.